-Sunny Tak, a helper, touched the woman, a 30-year-old doctor, inappropriately and even tried to put his hands inside her shirt on the pretext of removing her blanket; the Vile Parle hospital has suspended Tak, who had allegedly gotten away with similar wrongdoings in the past
+Accused, a staffer, who touched woman, a 30-yr-old doctor, inappropriately on the pretext of removing her blanket; has been suspended, he had allegedly gotten away with similar wrongdoings

 A helper’s despicable behaviour was allegedly allowed to remain unchecked for months, leading to a 30-year-old doctor being molested while undergoing a CT scan at Nanavati Hospital on Wednesday.